THOMASELOVE/431-classes-2023/projB/submission_status.md

 ## The 2 People who need to re-render and re-submit their Qmd and HTML to Canvas

+- I think the problem is that you've left out `embed-resources: true` from your YAML under `html`...

 Group | Investigator | Self-E? | Qmds? | HTMLs?
 ----: | :----------------: | :---: | :---: | :---:
 G391 | Sakshi Pandit | Self-E | resubmit, see email | re-render and resubmit, see email